PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/clean_code.md

 1. Find an existing function that doesn’t properly handle errors or invalid inputs.

-- As prviously stated in this .md file, i've not done any code extensive task therefore i'll be providing a personal example for the purpose of this question.
+- As previously stated in this .md file, i've not done any code extensive task therefore i'll be providing a personal example for the purpose of this question.